NAEP-AS-Challenge/reading-prediction/readme.md

 to a set of "test" responses for which scores are not provided.
 The predicted scores will be submitted as part of the participants' responses.

-If your scoring engine links to an external routine or program that maps semantic space or determines other linguistic features, you are permitted to use these aids to make your predictions.
+For both components, if your scoring engine links to an external routine or program that maps semantic space or determines other linguistic features, you are permitted to use these aids to make your predictions.
 However, you are responsible for obtaining any licenses or permissions to do so.
 If your